starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### u256

-Starknet is waiting 2 felts, the first including the lowest 128 bits, the second including the 128 highest bits.
+Starknet is waiting for 2 felts, the first including the lowest 128 bits, the second including the 128 highest bits.
 You can send to Starknet.js methods: bigNumberish (Cairo 1 only), Uint256 object (both Cairo 0 & 1).

 ```typescript